 Pictures of this famous pose are often confused with another fight of Ali’s February 6, 1967, Muhammad Ali vs Ernie Terrell.
 Terrell had infuriated Ali by calling him by his former name, Clay.
 Muhammad Ali pummeled Terrell throughout the fight screaming, “What’s my name, Uncle Tom … What’s my name.”
 He would beat Terrell unmercifully but hold back from actually knocking him out.
 Many sports writers at the time said that the fight only went the full 15 rounds because Ali wanted it to.
 After the fight Sports Illustrated writer, Tex Maule wrote, “It was a wonderful demonstration of boxing skill and a barbarous display of cruelty.”

-More Sport images
+More Famous images